 Why do people end up rooting for a specific sports team?
 Why do people end up with a specific religion?

-All of those things are heavily influenced based on location and influence of their parents or siblings.
-Or are they?
+All of those things tend to be heavily influenced based on location and/or the influence of their parents/siblings.
+But it’s more complicated than that.

 Back in 2005 a gallup poll was conducted to see how many teens stay true to their parents political beliefs said, “71% say their social and political ideology is about the same as mom and dad’s”.

 However, a new study concluded that “over half of all children in the U.S. either misperceive or reject their parents’ political party affiliations”.

 The study authors also discovered that the more politics were discussed in the home, the likelihood that a child would correctly identify their parents’ party affiliations increased.
 It did not, however, increase the likelihood that they will adopt said affiliations.

 Plenty of us have seen kids grow up to reflect their parent’s political beliefs, but that won’t always happen.